S. Alagarsamy: Early life

 He was born on 5 August 1926 to A. Soliah and S.Koppammal in a village Ramanoothu, Tuticorin Dist, Tamil Nadu.
 Having lost his father at the age of 13, he had to take on the responsibilities of taking care of their agricultural farming.
 He and his younger brother S.Ramasamy were brought up by their widowed mother and aunt.

 Political career

-He first contested for Madras State Assembly in 1957 and continued to contest in all subsequent State General Assembly Elections till 1989 from Kovilpatti constituency Prior to that he contested for Unified Tirunelveli Jilla Board in 1952.
+Alagarsamy first contested for Madras State Assembly in 1957 and continued to contest in all subsequent State General Assembly Elections till 1989 from Kovilpatti constituency Prior to that he contested for Unified Tirunelveli Jilla Board in 1952.

-The then unified Tirunelveli district consisted of the present Tirunelveli, Tuticorin, Kannayakumari Districts and part of Malabar and Ramnad District.
+The then-unified Tirunelveli district consisted of the present Tirunelveli, Tuticorin, Kannayakumari Districts and part of Malabar and Ramnad District.
 He was leader of the CPI Legislative Group from 1971 till 1991 in The Tamil Nadu Legislative Assembly.